Bispectrum-window convolution via Hankel transform: Convergence tests and binning systematics

 \subsection{2DFFTLog parameters}

-The first relevant parameter in the 2DFFTlog evaluation of eq.~\eqref{eq:BconvLM} is the number of sampling points $N_p$ for the linear power spectrum.
+The first relevant parameter in the 2DFFTLog evaluation of eq.~\eqref{W_llplpp} is the number of sampling points $N_p$ for $p_1$ and $p_2$, i.e. the number of points where the theory bispectrum is evaluated (eq.~\eqref{2dfftlog-approach}).
 The prediction for the unconvolved bispectrum is evaluated for all (closed) triangles one can form based on the $N_p$ wavenumber values, so that one of the dimension of the mixing matrix scales like $N_p^3$.
 We assume as default value $N_p=512$.
 Other two parameters are the maximum values for the multipoles $\ell$ and $\ell'$, for which we take as default $\ell_\mathrm{max}=30$ and $\ell'_\mathrm{max}=2$.
 We have then the range of integration over $p$, with $\{p_{\rm min},p_{\rm max}\}=\{10^{-5},0.5\}\kMpc$ as reference.

 The effect of varying the number of sampling points $N_p$ (fixing the other parameters to their default values) is shown in figure \ref{fig:var_nump}.
-Interestingly enough, reducing $N_p$ into $256$ affects significantly the open configurations, while it only gives a $\leq 2\%$ difference on regular, closed triangles.
+Interestingly enough, reducing $N_p$ to $256$ affects significantly the open configurations, while it only gives a $\leq 2\%$ difference on regular, closed triangles.
 Reducing $N_p$ has the advantage of reducing the mixing matrix generation time significantly (see table \ref{table:mem_time_eff_exp}) while also reducing the time required by the matrix multiplication (see figure \ref{fig:time.pdf}).
-A practical approach could be an hybrid method where the 1DFFTLog approximation handles the open configurations while the 2DFFTLog is used for the rest.
+A practical approach could be a hybrid method where the 1DFFTLog approximation handles the open configurations (where based on figure \ref{fig:full_bisp_s2}, only induce systematics within 5$\%$) while the 2DFFTLog is used for the rest.